manetu/policyengine/docs/docs/integration/http-api.md

 # HTTP API

 The HTTP API provides a language-agnostic interface for policy decisions.
-Choose this approach when:

-- **Non-Go language** — Your application is written in Python, Java, TypeScript, or another language
-- **Separate PDP service** — You prefer running the PolicyEngine as an independent service rather than embedding it
-- **Premium compatibility** — You want to integrate with the Premium Edition, or keep the option open for future migration
+This is the recommended approach for most applications — it works with any language (Python, Java, TypeScript, Go, etc.), enables independent scaling of the policy decision service, and provides a seamless migration path to the Premium Edition.
+See [Choosing Your Integration Method](/integration#1-choose-your-integration-method) for a detailed comparison of integration options.

 ## Using `mpe serve`